 Teisho (Zen talks by the teacher) and dokusan or private instruction are essential elements of sesshin along with zazen.
 In sesshin, this intensification of practice is accomplished with the support of others who are following the same schedule.
 While this may be more difficult to do at home, with advanced planning, it is possible.
 It is up to each person to keep the spirit of sesshin as well as they can.

-Before applying to sesshin, it is imperative that you consult with family members about your sesshin expectations.
+Before applying to sesshin, if you are attending via Zoom, it is imperative that you consult with family members about your sesshin expectations.
 Don't wait until the last minute to do this.
 The success of your virtual sesshin depends upon good communication with those with whom you share living space.

 Shortcuts to Having a Strong Sesshin, by Sunyana Graef, Roshi